konka-bptl-tech/notes/ullagallu-devops/containers-world/docker/day-1.md

 ### 🔸 Docker Architecture

 **"Docker follows a client-server architecture.
-It mainly consists of the Docker client, Docker daemon, Docker images, containers, and registries.
-Let me explain each component clearly."**
+It mainly consists of the Docker client, Docker daemon, Docker images, containers, and registries."**

 ---